Orce Man: Description

 Baruzzi identifies multiple causes for concern in identification of the skull.
 First is the crest along the occiput, which is expected in Equus and the exception in Homo.
 Though it is rarely within variation for Homo, the occipital variability is exceedingly large.
 As well, the coronal suture is seen in the interior but not on the exterior, as it was abraded.
 This is equine in nature, but Gibert and colleagues suggest that it is not a natural anatomical feature, but rather a posthumous fracture.
 Digital impressions, like the ridge, are typical of equines but not adult humans, which VM-0 is suggested not to be.
 A transverse and longitudinal curvature is typical of infant humans, horses and rhinos, or as Agustí proposes, taphonomic deformation.
 These features, as well as a minute data pool, caused for great controversy.

 Gibert et al. (1989) note that comparison with carnivores is impossible due to a prominent sagittal and occipito-transverse crest and defined differences from bears (i.e. suture straightness, closure, impression pronouncement, thickness).
 They suggested affiliation with Homo erectus KNM ER 3733 and 3883, with dissimilarities to Homo habilis, Arago, Swanscombe, Broken Hill, and Petralona.
 They found similarity with human children and some likeness to the Sangiran hominins, but not those at Zhoukoudian.

-Moyà-Solà and Köhler (1997) suggest that many of Gibert and team's observations are objectable, most prominently the interpretation of the sutures.
+Moyà-Solà and Köhler (1997) suggest that many of Gibert and team's observations are challengeable, most prominently the interpretation of the sutures.
 They suggest that it is Equus altidens based on how common fossils of this species are at Venta Micena.
 Additionally, they call for scientists to consider that it is more likely that it is an ordinary equine than a hominin exhibiting rare morphological combinations and pathologies, and that it is flawed "wishful thinking" otherwise.